-Moving down Victoria Street, I started making my way back to my starting point i.e. the the National Museum of Singapore.
-From there, I would be able to head up to the Fort Canning zone.
+Moving down Victoria Street, I made my way back to my starting point i.e. the National Museum of Singapore.
+From there, I headed for the Fort Canning zone of the festival..

-Nonetheless, I enjoyed this brief visit very much, having not been into the Cathedral for a long time.
-So as not to confuse this post, I’d put up the pictures I took there in another write-up.
+Nonetheless, I enjoyed this brief visit very much, having not visited the Cathedral for a long time.
+So as not to confuse this post, I’d put up the pictures that I took there in another write-up.
 For the moment, let me just share this picture, which was taken in the car park of the Cathedral.

 Singapore Night Festival 2017 Zone 1 & 2

-Thing is, you need to look at it from a certain angle in order to see the face, otherwise, it’s just a mess of overlapping lights.
+Thing is, you need to look at it from a certain angle to see the face; otherwise, it’s just a mess of overlapping lights.
 Because of this, the face literally pops out at you the moment you shift into the correct viewing spot.
 I found this to be very, very smart.

-This tessellated dome is supposed to represent a flower of life, with the interior lined with numerous convex mirrors.
-As you can see from one of the pictures below, one of the “must-do” activity here is to take a selfie using one of these convex mirrors; practically every mirror had someone posing with a DSLR.
+This tessellated dome is supposed to represent a flower of life, with the interior also lined with numerous convex mirrors.
+As you can see from one of the pictures above, one of the “must-do” activities here is to take a selfie using one of these convex mirrors; practically every mirror had someone posing with a DSLR.
 I decided to give it a go too.
 The effect is, hmm, interesting.

 At this point, along me to digress and get maudlin.
 This is a picture of Canning Rise, which I strolled down to return to the lower areas of the Night Festival.

 To cite a cliché, time flies, doesn’t it?
 Thing is, you don’t realise the depths of this saying till it slaps you in the face like a used gym towel.
 All of a sudden, my legs felt heavier.
 The night suddenly seemed quieter too.

 Comfortable that I’ve mostly covered the outdoor areas that I wanted to, I went in and spent the next half an hour snapping pictures of the exhibits.
 These I’d share in another post.
 For the moment, allow me to just put up these three pics.

-Last destination.
-Across the street to Armenian Church.
-The display here is called Secrecy, and it’s a little more subdued compared to the other displays elsewhere, probably to suit the secret grove-like feel of the church courtyard.
+My final destination for the night was Secrecy at the Armenian Church.
+This one is a little more subdued compared to the displays elsewhere; likely to suit the secret grove-like feel of the church courtyard.